-Licensed Coffee in Madrid serves specialty-grade coffee sourced from rotating roasters and never served more than 30 days after roast.
-Every bean meets the Specialty Coffee Association threshold of 80 points or above, and every brew is dialed in daily for the bean on the bar.
+Licensed Coffee in Madrid pours two specialty coffees: a permanent house roaster that's always on the bar, and Funky — a special bean we rotate every month for anyone who wants to explore.
+Every bean meets the Specialty Coffee Association threshold of 80 points or above, none is served more than 30 days after roast, and every brew is dialed in daily for the bean in the cup.

 The 30-day rule